olivertwistor/budget/project-files/wbs.md

 # Work breakdown structure
 * Text main menu that loops until the user exits.
-* Let the user create a new budget year.
+* Recreate my existing Excel spreadsheet to a database and model layer.